-In environments where the outside air is polluted, whether temporarily or permanently, the substantial reduction of outside air has the added benefit of reducing outside contamination loads on the building and the HVAC filtration systems.
-This enables further cost savings by reducing the frequency of filter replacement and providing an improved indoor environment.
+In environments where the outside air is polluted, whether due to temporary spikes or permanently, the substantial reduction in outside air also reduces the outside contamination loads on the building and the HVAC filtration systems.
+This enables further cost savings by reducing the frequency of filter replacement.